UniversalDependencies/docs/_2015-08-23-uppsala/copula.md

 However, clearly conjunction is very liberal here, as shown in (11):

-(11) Millions are unemployed or expecting to be fired .
+(11) Millions are unemployed or expecting to be fired.

 So this seems to imply that the coordination in (10) does not mean that is has the same function with relation to unemployed and in the informal economy, since clearly in (11) it is a linking verb to unemployed and a progressive auxiliary to expecting.

 Finally, we briefly touched on the problem of which verbs should be copulas.
 Example (12) seems to suggest that more verbs that be (in English) are copulas.
 (In the English treebank, we follow Huddleston and Pulum in considering only be a copula).

-(12) Bill never was and will not become happy
+(12) Bill never was and will not become happy.

 We noticed that languages with a ser/estar distinction currently diverge in whether they treat both as a copula or not.
 Although the decision is clearly language-specific, we should make sure that everyone is following the same guidelines.
 To ensure that, we should probably create some guidelines!